history-lab/mosaic-llm-db/README.md

 # mosaic-llm-db
-Describes access to History Lab data for Mosaic LLM project
+Describes access to History Lab data for the Mosaic LLM project